Downtown Coral Gables, Where Beautiful Lives

 The BID office, responsible for day-to-day operations concerning marketing & advocacy, is staffed by the following individuals:

-Taciana Amador, Assistant to the Director
+Taciana Amador, Executive Director